-Happy Bonfire Night, mummies & daddies!
-Or, Happy Guy Fawkes Night if that’s what you call it.
+Happy Bonfire Night, Mummies and Daddies!
+Or, Happy Guy Fawkes Night, if that’s what you call it.

-If you’re planning on celebrating at home, or even going to a public display tonight (we didn’t go to any weekend ones unfortunately but will tonight if we can!), and taking the children, this quick guide could be a useful read to keep everyone safe & sound.
-Fireworks are loud, explosive and ultimately dangerous, as are bonfires, so it’s important to keep safety in mind, and to keep your little one calm.
+If you’re planning on celebrating at home, or even going to a public display tonight and taking the children, this quick guide could be a useful read to keep everyone safe.
+Fireworks are loud, explosive and ultimately dangerous, as are bonfires, so it’s important to keep safety in mind as well as keeping little ones calm.

 With fireworks and bonfires, the obvious hazard is burns.
-Prevention is obviously key – these tips will likely sound obvious but it’s surprising how many people get caught up in the festivities and forget to follow the basics to stay safe.
+Prevention is key and means sticking to guidelines to avoid injuries.
+It’s surprising how many people get caught up in the festivities and forget to follow the basics to stay safe.

 - Follow the instructions on the firework box; if it states to stand 8 metres away when spectating, follow these instructions!